-Each of the Corporation's non-executive directors is entitled to annual base fees paid in quarterly installments, with the Chair of the Board, Chairs of Board Committees and Members of Board Committees receiving additional fees commensurate with each role.
-This expense is lower than the comparable period in the previous year due to corporate directors electing to not receive cash payments for fees in the current quarter in exchange for shares in the Company which are expected to be provided in the second quarter after the new omnibus stock option plan is approved.
+Each of the Corporation's non-executive directors is entitled to annual base fees paid in quarterly installments, with the independent Lead Director, Chairs of Board Committees and Members of Board Committees receiving additional fees commensurate with each role.
+This expense for the three months ended June 30, 2021 is higher than the comparable period in the previous year due to corporate directors electing to not receive cash payments for fees in the first quarter in exchange for shares in the Company which were accrued for in the second quarter after the new omnibus stock option plan was approved.